yashodharhajare-wq/AI-Job-Intelligence-Platform/README.md

 # The Problem

-When I started actively applying for jobs, I realized I was spending more time **managing my job search** than actually applying.
+When I finished my degree here in germany and started actively applying for jobs, I realized I was spending more time ** searching for a job** than actually applying.

 Every day looked almost identical.

-- Open StepStone.
+- Open StepStone/ job platforms.
 - Search using the same keywords.
 - Apply filters again.
-- Still Stepstone shows many unrelated jobs (praktikum, Monteur, buchhalter etc)
+- platform shows 80% unrelated jobs (with keywords like praktikum, Monteur, buchhalter etc)
+- if use different and strict keywords, fear of loosing genuine job.
-- Scroll through hundreds of listings from multiple pages.
+- then scroll through hundreds of listings from multiple pages.
 - filter unrelated jobs
 - Wonder whether I had already seen a particular job.
 - Check my Excel sheet to see if I had already applied.